 Always a shock to first-time visitors to Australia is the loud laughing song of the kookaburra.
 Also a large bird similar in size to the king parrot, the kookaburra is a far more common sight in both urban areas and along the coast.
 It is carnivorous, feeding mostly on snakes, lizards and small rodents, although they are also keen on barbecues and regularly steal sausages whenever they get a chance.
 Photo courtesy of Len Cordiner

 Inspired, my wife and I started our own ‘slow travel’ mission.
 For the past four months, we have been checking out the natural world in and around Sydney – starting in our own backyard.
 I live in a suburb called Gladesville, located in the inner west region of the city.
-It borders another suburb to the north called Boronia, both about four kilometres and across Sydney Harbour from the city’s central business district.
+It borders another suburb to the north called Boronia, both about four kilometres and across Sydney Harbour from the central business district, where you can find places to stay in Sydney.
 Being this close to the centre, Gladesville and Boronia are two of the older suburbs of Sydney, although as I recall from when I was a boy growing up here (some 50-plus years ago), it was rather sparsely populated and we were surrounded by dairy farms and bushland.

 Sadly most of Sydney’s naturally occurring mangrove forests, like this small patch in Gladesville, are gone due to urbanisation and clearing for commercial activities; however, the damage has been curbed and signs of renewed growth are apparent in several areas.
 The mangroves in Sydney are mostly Grey Mangrove Avicennia marina, with small pockets of both naturally occurring and planted River Mangrove Aegiceras corniculatum.
 Photo courtesy of Len Cordiner